-There being no further business, Chair Williams adjourned the meeting at 6:42 p.m. and scheduled the next TAC on January 16, 2024.
+There being no further business, Chair Trivedi thanked the TCC for its participation and adjourned the meeting at 10:38 a.m.
+The next TCC meeting is scheduled for January 16, 2023.

-Burlington - Graham MPO Transportation Advisory Committee (TAC) Schedule of 2024 Regular Meetings
+Burlington - Graham MPO Transportation Technical Committee (TCC) Schedule of 2024 Regular Meetings

-The Transportation Advisory Committee (TAC) are generally scheduled for the third Tuesday on the following dates.
-Meetings begin at 5:30 p.m. (unless otherwise indicated) and are held in the City of Burlington Municipal Conference Room, 425 S. Lexington Avenue, Burlington, NC.
+The Transportation Technical Committee (TCC) meetings are generally scheduled the third Tuesday on the following dates.
+Meetings begin at 9:00 a.m. and are held virtually via Microsoft Teams.
+Where noted, inperson meetings will be held in a hybrid format, location to be determined and announced prior to the meeting(s).
 The meeting schedule is subject to change in accordance with the BGMPO Public Involvement Plan.

-The BGMPO TAC will meet on the following 2024 calendar dates:
+The BGMPO TCC will meet on the following 2024 calendar dates:

-January 30, 2024 @ 1:00 p.m.

-March 19, 2024

-May 21, 2024

-August 20, 2024

-October 15, 2024
+January 16, 2024 March 19, 2024 May 21, 2024 (hybrid) August 20, 2024 October 15, 2024

 The BGMPO is committed to meaningful public involvement and participation.
-TAC meetings are open to the public and available in virtual format.
-Any member of the public who wishes to make comments should call or send an email to comments@burlingtonnc.gov or (336) 513-5418 by Friday, 3:00 p.m. preceding the regularly scheduled meeting to request special accommodations under the Americans with Disabilities Act or to have comments read during the public comment portion of the meeting.
+TCC meetings are open to the public.
+Members of the public may call or send an email to comments@burlingtonnc.gov or (336) 513-5418 by Friday, 3:00 p.m. preceding the regularly scheduled meeting to receive meeting login information, request special accommodations under the Americans with Disabilities Act, or to have comments read during the meeting.
 Public participation is solicited without regard to race, color, national origin, sex, age, religion, or disability.
 Todas los documentos y datos de MPO se pueden proporcionar en formatos alternos a peticion por favor comuniquese con la oficina de MPO para informacion e asistencia adicional 336.513.5418.